 "Lovely."
 He sighed heavily.
 "Now would you kindly put me through to your husband?"
 "Of course.
 Wednesday at eight."
 She blew him a kiss and touched the transfer button.
 An instant later Thurgood-Smythe was on the screen.

-"Somedne broke into my apartment while I was away, Jan said.
+"Someone broke into my apartment while I was away, Jan said.

 "Petty crime is getting very bad this winter.
 But not my department, as you must know.
-I'll transfer this to the police...

-"Perhaps it zi your department.
-Nothing was stolen but I found this wired to the TV" He held it up.
+I'll transfer this to the police..."
+"Perhaps it is your department.
+Nothing was stolen but I found this wired to the TV."
+He held it up.
 "Very compact, very expensive.
-I haven't looked inside it but I imagine it has full sound video and broadcasts a signal for at least a kilometer.
+I haven't looked inside it but I imagine it has full sound and video and broadcasts a signal for at least a kilometer.
 If it doesn't belong to your people it is certainly something you would want to know about."
 "Indeed it is.
 I'll look into it at once.
 Are you involved in anything the industrial espionage people might have an interest in?"

-"No. Communication satellite work."

-"Then it is mysterious.
-I'll have that gadget picked up and let you know."

-Jan had just finished putting the back on the set when the door annunciator chimed.
-A heavy-built man somber expression stood outside and produced a Security identification which he held before the camera when asked.

-"That was quick," Jan said, letting him in.

-"You have something for me?" the man said, tonelessly.

-"Yes, here it is."

 The Security man pocketed the bug without looking at it.
-He was staring at Jan instead, coldly.
+He was staring at Jan instead. coldly.
 "Don't mention this to Mr. Thurgood-Smythe again," he said.
 "What do you mean?
 What are you talking about?"
 "I mean exactly what I said.
 The matter is out of your brother-in-law's hands because of the family relationship."
 He turned to leave and Jan called after him, angrily.
 "You can't just walk out after saying that kind of thing.
 Who are you to order me about?
-'What is the meaning of this bug?"
+What is the meaning of this bug?"
 "You tell me," the man said, turning about sharply.
-'Are you guilty of anything?
+"Are you guilty of anything?
 Do you have a statement to make?"
 Jan felt the color rising in his face.
 "Get out," he finally said.
 "Get out and don't bother me again.
 I don't know what this is about and I don't care.
 Just go away and stay away.
 The door closed and it was the door of a cage.
 Jan was locked in and they were watching him from the outside.
 During the day the circuitry work occupied his mind.
-He buried himself in the communication satellite~much to the pleasure of Sonia Amarigli~working hard to distract his thoughts.
+He buried himself in the communication satellite -- much to the pleasure of Sonia Amarigli -- working hard to distract his thoughts.
 He was usually the last one to leave at night.
 Tired, and very glad that he was.
 A few drinks at the bar, sometimes even eating dinner there, staying on until he was tired enough to go home and to bed.
-It was foolish of him-he knew that surveillance could work as well any place-but he detested the idea that they were watching and listening in his own flat.
+It was foolish of him -- he knew that surveillance could work as well any place -- but he detested the idea that they were watching and listening in his own flat.
 Nor did he bother to search for any of the devices.
 That would be a fool's game.
 Better to imagine that he was being watched at all times and act accordingly.

-Generated by ABC Amber LIT Converter, http://www.processtext.com/abclit.html

-It was the following 'Wednesday morning when his brother-in-law phoned him in the laboratory.
-"Morning, Jan.
-Elizabeth asked me to call you."

-The silence stretched as Jan waited.
-Thurgood-Smythe was silent as well, watching; It was obvious that nothing more was going to be said about Security.

-"How is Liz?"
-Jan finally answered.
-"What's up?"

-"Dinner tonight.
-She was afraid you would forget."

-"I didn't forget.
-But I just won't be able to make it.
-I was going to call with my apologies..."

-"Too late.
-There's someone else coming and it would be impossible to cancel now.
-Too embarrassing for her."

 "Oh, God.
 She did say something about another of her girls!
-You couldn't...
+You couldn't..."
 "Not easily.
 Better take your medicine.
 From the way she talks this one is really something different.
 From Ireland, Dublin, all the charm of the Gael and the beauty and so forth."

-"Sto~I've heard it often enough in the past.
-See you at eight."
+"Stop -- I've heard it often enough in the past.
+See you at eight." his food.
+It was best to stay on Liz's best side for peace of life.